CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ![Copilot Agent MCP configuration](/public/img/mcp/copilot-agent-mcp.png)

-If offloads management of stateful workloads in stateless, ephemeral contexts to a centralized server.
+It offloads management of stateful workloads in stateless, ephemeral contexts to a centralized server.

 ### Auth and Security